ahmaad277/A.Z-Finance-Hub/replit.md

 - **Number Format:** All numbers display in English digits (0-9) across both English and Arabic interfaces, using `Intl.NumberFormat('en-US')` consistently throughout the application
 - Layout Direction: **Permanent RTL** - Application uses right-to-left layout for both English and Arabic, optimized for right-hand mobile usage
 - Mobile Optimized: Full responsive design for all screen sizes (mobile, tablet, desktop)
+- **Mobile Gesture Navigation:** Swipe from right edge (>50px from edge) to left on mobile devices to open sidebar navigation

 ## System Architecture
 The application is a single-user personal tool built with a modern web stack, operating without authentication.